nijmeijer/.github/profile/README.md

 promote [Accellera's SystemRDL](https://www.accellera.org/downloads/standards/systemrdl)
 as the language of choice for CSR design entry. [^1]

+If you are new to SystemRDL, check out [this quick language tutorial](https://peakrdl.readthedocs.io/en/latest/systemrdl-tutorial.html).

 ## PeakRDL Command Line Application
 PeakRDL is a command-line application that provides a ready-to-use register